espocrm/documentation/docs/administration/dashboards.md

 ## Portal dashboard

-On the edit view of portal record you can define its default dashboard layout.
-It will be applied for all portal users unless a user has a specific *Dashboard Template*.
+On the edit view of the portal record, you can define its default dashboard layout.
+It will be applied to all portal users unless a user has a specific *Dashboard Template*.

-When editing *Portal User* you can specify a dashboard template for the user.
+When editing *Portal User*, you can specify a dashboard template for the user.
 This template will override the default template of the portal.

 ## See also